Lately the loss of my Nova has been getting to me. Not as in emotional breakdowns, but in the sense that a big part of me is gone, and I want it back.

 When I wrecked the Nova, I saw this as an opportunity to get into another kind of old car.
 But the more I looked at other cars, the less enthused I got.
 Other cars just don’t “float my boat” like a Nova.

 As earlier stated, I had my Nova set up almost exactly as I wanted it.
 I know that I can enjoy another Nova that is set up similarly.
-But a problem with most Novas is, as mentioned above, few are restored well because they weren’t intended to be driven frequently.
+But a problem with most Novas is, as mentioned above, few are restored well because they weren’t intended to be driven much.
 Sure, they may have a rebuilt engine with fancy chromed parts, but woefully little was done to restore the suspension, brakes, interior, A/C, or other key parts that make the car tolerable on anything but occasional weekend cruising.
 So it would take a good deal of work to bring most of them up to snuff.

 That leads to another problem: I have more commitments than I did 10 years ago.
 While I can take on an occasional major project, and while I can handle day-to-day maintenance, I don’t have the time or free cash to blow on another restoration project.
 Plus, I probably need to sell my Monte Carlo if I was to get another Nova.
 So this means that, to make me satisfied and to be workable, I would need a really sharp, good condition Nova, something that may be considered to be too nice to be a daily driver.